knowthyselfBR/knowthyselfbr.github.io/README.md

 [See it Live.](https://knowthyselfbr.github.io/)

-Developed using Vite, React, Tailwind.
+Developed using Vite, React, Typescript, Tailwind.